foozmeat/Wheelbuilder/README.md

 Wheelbuilder
 =============

-A simple rails app to store hub and rim data and calculate spoke lengths.
+A simple flask app to store hub and rim data and calculate spoke lengths.

 Contributing
 ------------

-The site badly needs a UI overhaul.
-That's not really what I'm good at so if you're interested please fork the project and give it a go.
+If you have ideas for the project please file and issue or pull request.